crisfervil/blog/source/about/me.md

 # My Timeline

-See some of the events that took place during my personal and proffessional career.
+See some of the events that took place during my personal and professional career.

 - Today
 - May 2019: Promoted to Team Leader